theoludwig/theoludwig/posts/thream-v1-0-0.md

 The main goal is to put into **practice knowledge in web development** and computer science in general on a concrete project that can **easily evolve over time** where you can add many features.

-The development of the project begins under the name of **SocialProject**, on August 20, 2020, with colors close to the image of Divlo.
+The development of the project begins under the name of **SocialProject**, on August 20, 2020.

 ![SocialProject](../public/images/posts/thream-v1-0-0/social-project.jpg)